Sales kickoffs, or SKOs, typically require a massive investment – and not just in event overhead.

 Once your SKO has wrapped, continue down the Path to Mastery by focusing on driving real-world application with continued practice and coaching.

 At this point, your reps will have consumed new information but may not have put it into practice.
-Practical application is, however, how most of us learn: we take in information, but then need to contextualize it and be able to play it back in a way that means something to us personally.
+Practical application is, however, how most of us learn: we take in information but then need to contextualize it and be able to play it back in a way that means something to us personally.

-For example, say new industry-specific messaging is rolled out at your SKO.
-To ensure sellers have mastered the learnings, you can request they submit a video recording of the content, played back in their own words to their managers within a month of the kickoff.
+For example, let’s say that new industry-specific messaging is rolled out at your SKO.
+To ensure that sellers have mastered the learnings, you can request they submit a video recording of the content, played back in their own words to their managers within a month of the kickoff.
 This moves the sellers into an active learning mode and also makes them revisit the material, both of which are critical to retaining it over the long term.

-All this, however, is just practice.
+All of this, however, is just practie.
 None of this counts if the sellers don’t actually use the new messaging with a customer.
 The best companies track which sellers have applied the new material in the real world within, for example, a 60-day period.
 If you don’t see the adoption you want, it poses an interesting set of questions:

 - Do sellers believe the content will resonate with their customers?